lorcie/my-agent/README.md

 ![MyAgent Java Codeset](https://github.com/lorcie/my-agent/blob/main/assets/my-agent-java-codeset.png?raw=true)

-## Application Deploy on Cloud Run
+## Application Deploy on Cloud Run <a name="application-deploy-cloud-run"></a>

-This requires to deploy separately each of the components
+This requires to deploy separately each of the components : Database, McpToolbox, McpAirBnB, MyAgent

+Clone the my-agent project Repo

+Then You can apply following Installation/Deployment Instructions for instance on your Google Cloud Shell (CLI)

-### Database
+### Hotels Database

-Prepare some Database

 Here are instructions for Postgres (example with POSTGRES_15) Database on **Google Cloud SQL**

-gcloud sql instances create toolbox-db \
+gcloud sql instances create my-agent-db \
 --database-version=POSTGRES_15 \
 --cpu=YOUR_CPU_NUMBER \
 --memory=8GiB \